 Possessed (1947), directed by Curtis Bernhardt, with Van Heflin, Raymond Massey, Geraldine Brooks.
 Joan Crawford goes nuts – literally – in this one.
 Hers is a superb (Oscar-nominated) I’m-losing-it performance in a visually stunning, though not fully satisfying melo.
 Geraldine Brooks is the young woman who gets to feel Crawford’s slapping prowess.

 The Damned Don’t Cry

 The Damned Don’t Cry (1950), directed by Vincent Sherman, with David Brian, Steve Cochran.
-This above average film noir-ish melodrama has Joan Crawford stuck between two men.
-Steve Cochran was a more effective (and better-looking) Clark Gable type, even though Cochran never quite made it.
+This above average noir-ish melodrama has Joan Crawford as an ambitious woman from the wrong side of the tracks who finds herself stuck between two men – both gangsters.
+At his most seductive in this 1950 crime melo, Steve Cochran was a more effective (and better-looking) Clark Gable type, though Cochran never made it as a top star.